 Most solar farms operate with PV panels.
 These panels operate using the photoelectric effect.
 They absorb photons from the sun and release free electrons.
 Capturing the electrons generates an electric current that you can use as electricity.

 A solar panel features many photovoltaic cells.
 These solar cells feature thin semiconductor wafers that get treated to create an electric field with one positive and one negative end.
-When photons strike the cell, electrons get loosened from the semiconductor’s atoms.
+Electrons get loosened from the semiconductor’s atoms when photons strike the cell.

-This electricity is in the direct current (DC) form.
-It enters the central inverter on the solar farm that transforms it to alternating current (AC) electricity.
+This electricity is in direct current (DC) form.
+It enters the central inverter on the solar farm, which transforms it to alternating current (AC) electricity.
 The AC power enters a medium voltage (MV) transformer to boost the voltage.

 - Batteries